 Best NBA Free Bet Offers For Friday 11/11: Up To $6,000 In Bonuses

-Friday night in the NBA is back with eight exciting games for fans to enjoy.
+There are seven games on in the NBA Monday night slate.
+The 8-5 Atlanta Hawks and the 10-2 Milwaukee Bucks will meet for the third time this season.
+Atlanta handed the Bucks their first loss of the season last Monday and the Bucks are 1-2 in their last three games.
 We’ve put together a guide with the best free bet offers four our fans to use!

-To start the night on NBA TV, the Denver Nuggets will be on the road to take on the Boston Celtics.
-Both teams are 8-3 so far this season and are also a top four team or better in their respective conferences.
-Each team has also won four games in a row coming into tonight.
-It’s shaping up to be one of the best games of the season yet!

-At 9:30pm on ESPN, the 5-7 Minnesota Timberwolves will be in Memphis to take on the 8-4 Grizzlies.
-The Timberwolves are desperate for a win as they’ve lost five of their last six games.
-Memphis have won four of their last six and are first place in the Southwest division.
+At 7:30 tonight on NBA TV, the 6-7 Oklahoma City Thunder will face off with the 10-3 Boston Celtics who have the second best record in the Eastern Conference.
+Boston has won six games in a row and have been firing on all cylinders.
+The Thunder are fourth in the Northwest Division and are 2-4 in their last six games.
+OKC will have a tall task at hand trying to beat the Celtics on the road, especially with how well Boston has been playing as of late.

-NBA betting sites have the Grizzlies at (+1800) to win the Finals.
+NBA betting sites have the Celtics and Bucks at (+550) to win the Finals.

 How To Bet On The Action With BetOnline